 In accordance with the LGPS Regulations, the Fund's actuary, Barnett Waddingham, undertakes a funding valuation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
-The most recent such valuation took place as at 31 March 2022, setting employer contribution rates for the period 1 April 2023 to 31 March 2026.
+The most recent such valuation took place as at 31 March 2019, setting employer contribution rates for the period 1 April 2020 to 31 March 2023.
+The next valuation is due to take place as at 31 March 2022.